 7. Revenue Model

-ProxyGate generates revenue through a single, transparent mechanism:
+Proxygate generates revenue through a single, transparent mechanism:

-Platform fee: 10% total (5% buyer-side + 5% seller-side) on all API calls and bounty payouts.
+Platform fee: 10% total (5% buyer-side + 5% seller-side) on every metered call.
+Revenue grows one-to-one with routed, paid volume.

 8. Security